Park Ranger - City of Vancouver

 The Park Ranger is responsible for administering First Aid and attending to any public complaint issues that may arise in the Park or from 311.
 The successful candidate will also work with the homeless, connecting them with the appropriate requested services.
 The Park Ranger is also responsible for providing advice, information and direction to park users regarding park regulations, facilities, hazards, natural features and park conditions.
 The Park Ranger ensures that park users can use park facilities harmoniously while preserving the integrity of the park system.

 The successful candidate must be available to work non-standard hours and on weekends.
 The schedules are variable and will rotate.
 Hours of work may be changed in accordance with the Collective Agreement.
-Hours of work may be changed in accordance to the Collective Agreement.

 Education and Experience: